Terrorism in Indonesia: Suspects

 Indonesia has worked with other countries to apprehend and prosecute perpetrators of major bombings linked to militant Islamism.
 Since 2003, a number of 'western targets' have been attacked.
 Victims have included both foreigners — mainly Western tourists — as well as Indonesian civilians.
 Terrorism in Indonesia intensified in 2000 with the Philippine consulate bombing in Jakarta and Jakarta Stock Exchange bombing, followed by four more large attacks.
 The deadliest killed 202 people (including 164 international tourists) in the Bali resort town of Kuta in 2002.
 The attacks, and subsequent travel warnings issued by other countries, severely damaged Indonesia's tourism industry and foreign investment prospects.
 However, after the capture and killing of most of its key members and leaders, most notably Imam Samudra, Amrozi, Abu Dujana, Azahari Husin, and Noordin Mohammad Top, the terrorist cells in Indonesia have become less significant.

 Since 2011, terrorist attacks seemed to shift from targeting foreign Western interests and residents to attacking Indonesian police officers.
 The Indonesian Police had success in cracking down on terrorist cells, and in retaliation a new terrorist cell, identified as the "Cirebon Cell", began targeting police officers.
 On 15 April 2011 a suicide bomber detonated an improvised explosive device in a mosque in a police compound in the city of Cirebon, West Java, during Friday prayers.
 The bomber was killed and at least 28 people were injured.
 The same cell was also suspected of being involved in two more attacks in Solo, the suicide bombing of a church on 25 September 2011, and a shooting targeting police on 17 August 2012.
-However these attacks were not as well-prepared and high scaled as previous attacks organized by Jemaah Islamiyah.
+However these attacks were not as well-prepared and high scaled as previous attacks organised by Jemaah Islamiyah.

 Although the number of terrorist attacks seem to have reduced in both number and scale, some terrorist hotspots such as Poso, Central Sulawesi, remain. the Poso region was previously marred by religious violence between Muslims and Christians in the area.
 On 16 October 2012, Police discovered two corpses of murdered police that had been missing for three days in Tamanjeka village, Poso Regency, Central Sulawesi.
 The victims went missing during an investigatory mission to a suspected terrorist training ground in a forest the Poso area.

 Similar attacks targeting the Indonesian authorities, especially police officers, have also occurred in Papua, however these are not linked with Islamist terrorist cells, but rather with the Papuan separatist movement Organisasi Papua Merdeka.
 On 8 April 2012, a Trigana Air PK-YRF airplane was shot at by unidentified gunmen during a landing approach on Mulia airstrip, Puncak Jaya, Papua.
 A Papua Pos journalist, Kogoya (35), was killed in this shooting.
 On 27 November 2012, three policemen stationed at the remote Pirime police post, Jayawijaya, Papua, were killed in an attack by a group of unidentified men.
 Police suspected the Papua separatist movement was behind the attack.